19 Best Growth Marketing Tools in 2026

 Ideal for: Managing customer interactions across chat, onboarding, support, and product tours to drive proactive engagement and retention.

-Intercom is an all-in-one customer communication platform that provides businesses with tools for live chat, customer support, and marketing automation.
+Intercom is an all-in-one customer communication platform that provides businesses with tools for e-commerce live chat, customer support, and marketing automation.
 The platform includes AI-powered chatbots to assist with routine queries and a help desk to manage support tickets.

-• Smart chatbots that don’t annoy people
+From G2: Pros: • Smart chatbots that don’t annoy people

 • Onboarding tours, triggered emails, in-app messages

-• Can become costly
+Cons: • Can become costly

 • User interface can be overwhelming